proszxppp/CBn-end-point-binding/README.md

 # CBn-end-point-binding

-This folder contains parameters and initial conditions for complexes used in our large-scale end-point free energy calculations on the Cucurbit[n]uril (n=7 or 8) host-guest systems.
+This folder is the official data repository of our recent paper on large-scale end-point free energy calculations on the Cucurbit[n]uril (n=7 or 8) host-guest systems.

+The paper is built on another paper by us focusing on a detailed yet general inspection of dynamic behaviors produced by general-purpose force fields.
+The 7-unit and 8-unit hosts exhibit similar dynamic behaivors under GAFF2, but noticeable differences are identified under GAFF, which is related to the intrinsic flexibility of the host ring.
+For more detailed analyses, please visit .

+For reusing/reproducing usages, we share the parameters and initial conditions for complexes.

-The atomic-charge files for the CBn hosts and the drug-like guests binding to them can be found in the folders named CB7 and CB8.
+The atomic-charge files in the mol2 format for the CBn hosts and the drug-like guests binding to them can be found in the folders named CB7 and CB8.

 The docking-produced initial conditions of host-guest complexes are put in the Dockdata folder.
+When reusing these data, please combine the host and guest coordinates into a single file to make the bound complex.

-The full text of the manuscript is freely available online at
+The full text of the current CBn end-point manuscript is freely available online at

 or published version at